 Loan officers use a process called underwriting to assess whether applicants qualify for loans.
-After collecting and verifying all the required financial documents, the loan officer evaluates the information they obtain to determine the applicant’s need for a loan and ability to pay back the loan.
-Most firms use underwriting software, which produces a recommendation for the loan based on the applicant’s financial status.
-After the underwriting software produces a recommendation, loan officers review the output of the software and consider any additional information to make a final decision.
+After collecting and verifying all the required financial documents, loan officers evaluate the information to determine an applicant’s need for a loan and ability to repay it.
+Most firms use underwriting software, which produces a loan recommendation based on the applicant’s financial status.
+Loan officers review the software output together with the evaluation of an applicant’s financial information to make a final decision.

-The work of loan officers has sizable customer-service and sales components.
-Loan officers often answer questions and guide customers through the application process.
-In addition, many loan officers must market the products and services of their lending institution and actively solicit new business.
+The work of loan officers has customer-service and sales components.
+For example, loan officers often answer questions and guide customers through the application process.
+In addition, many loan officers market the products and services of their lending institution and actively solicit new business.

 The following are common types of loan officers:

-Commercial loan officers specialize in loans to businesses, which often use the loans to buy supplies and upgrade or expand operations.
+Commercial loan officers specialize in loans to businesses, which often use the loans to buy supplies and to upgrade or expand operations.
 Commercial loans frequently are larger and more complicated than other types of loans.
-Because companies have such complex financial situations and statements, commercial loans usually require human judgment in addition to the analysis by underwriting software.
-Furthermore, some commercial loans are so large that no single bank will provide the entire amount requested.
+Some commercial loans are so large and complex that no single bank will provide the entire amount requested.
 In such cases, loan officers may have to work with multiple banks to put together a package of loans.

-Consumer loan officers specialize in loans to people.
-Consumers take out loans for many reasons, such as buying a car or paying college tuition.
-For some simple consumer loans, the underwriting process is fully automated.
-However, the loan officer is still needed to guide applicants through the process and to handle cases with unusual circumstances.
-Some institutions—usually small banks and credit unions—do not use underwriting software and instead rely on loan officers to complete the underwriting process manually.
+Consumer loan officers specialize in loans to people for a variety of uses, such as buying a car or paying college tuition.
+For simple consumer loans, the underwriting process may be fully automated.
+However, the loan officer still guides applicants through the process.
+Some institutions—usually small banks and credit unions—rely on loan officers to complete the underwriting process instead of using underwriting software.

-Mortgage loan officers specialize in loans used to buy real estate (property and buildings), which are called mortgage loans.
-Mortgage loan officers work on loans for both residential and commercial properties.
-Often, mortgage loan officers must seek out clients, which requires developing relationships with real estate companies and other sources that can refer prospective applicants.
+Mortgage loan officers specialize in loans that are used to buy real estate (property and buildings).
+Mortgage loan officers work on loans for both business and residential purchases.
+Often, these officers seek out clients, which requires them to develop relationships with real estate companies and other sources that can refer prospective borrowers.

 Within these three fields, some loan officers specialize in a particular part of the loan process:

-Loan collection officers contact borrowers who fail to make their loan payments on time.
+Loan collection officers contact borrowers who fail to make payments.
 They work with borrowers to help them find a way to keep paying off the loan.
-If the borrower continues to miss payments, loan officers start the process of taking away what the borrower used to secure the loan (called “collateral”)—often a home or car—and selling it to repay the loan.
+If the borrower continues to miss payments on secured loans—those involving collateral, such as a home or a car, that the borrower uses to secure the loan—these officers start the process of taking away the asset and selling it to repay the loan.

 Loan underwriters specialize in evaluating whether a client is creditworthy.
-They collect, verify, and evaluate the client’s financial information provided on their loan applications and then use loan underwriting software to produce recommendations.
+Underwriters collect, verify, and evaluate the financial information that clients provide on their loan applications and then use loan underwriting software to produce recommendations.